 Baby Diarrhea Causes

-- An infection caused by a virus, bacteria, or parasite; babies can pick up the bacteria and viruses that cause diarrhea through contact with contaminated food or water, or by touching contaminated surfaces and then placing hands into mouths.
+- An infection with a virus, bacteria, or parasite.
+Babies can pick up these germs through contact with unclean food or water or when they touch germy surfaces and then put their hands into their mouths.

 - A food allergy or sensitivity to medicines